Sdator/item-filter-code/docs/rule-sorting.md

 9. ShaperItem
 10. ShapedMap
 11. ElderMap
+12. DisableDropSound
-12. ItemLevel
+13. ItemLevel
-13. DropLevel
+14. DropLevel
-14. SocketGroup
+15. SocketGroup
-15. Rarity
+16. Rarity
-16. Class
+17. Class
-17. BaseType
+18. BaseType
-18. Unknown entities.
+19. Unknown entities.
-19. Action rules.
+20. Action rules.

 As you can see, we ultimately want to avoid the very costly `BaseType` rule, with other string-based rules being towards the bottom as well.
 This is also essentially the reverse of how most people will write item filters, with `Class` and `BaseType` typically starting each block.